avakiel/movie_catalog_nest/README.md

 🚀 Authorization, roles, and other functionality are currently under development.

-💡 At this moment, there is a standard set of CRUD operations.
+💡 At this moment, there is a standard set of CRUD operations with SequelizeORM.